Twister (1996 film): Box office

 Twister opened on May 10, 1996, earning $41.1 million from 2,414 total theaters during its opening weekend, and ranked in the number-one spot at the North American box office, beating both The Craft and The Truth About Cats & Dogs.
 Upon its release, the film topped The Birdcage to have the biggest 1996 opening.
-At that time, it had the sixth-largest opening weekend of any film, behind The Lion King, Batman, Batman Returns, Jurassic Park, and Batman Forever.
-Moreover, the film had the largest May opening weekend, dethroning both Lethal Weapon 3 and The Flintstones.
+At that time, it had the fourth-largest opening weekend of any film, behind Batman Returns, Jurassic Park, and Batman Forever.
+Moreover, the film had the largest May opening weekend, dethroning the three-day record previously held by Lethal Weapon 3.
+It also had the highest non-holiday May opening weekend, a record that lasted until the 1998 release of Deep Impact.

 The success of Twister helped the blockbusters of May officially begin the summer season.
 Similar openings would follow, such as that of Deep Impact in 1998 and The Mummy in 1999.
 Two years later in 2001, The Mummy Returns set a new precedent for the frame by unleashing an opening weekend of $68.1 million.
-Then in 2002, Spider-Man took the summer starter films to the next level with its $114.8 million opening weekend.
+Then in 2002, Sam Raimi's Spider-Man took the summer starter films to the next level with its $114.8 million opening weekend.

 During its second weekend, Twister managed to top Flipper with an additional $37 million.
 It was ranked as the second-highest-grossing second weekend at the time, after Jurassic Park.
 The film suffered only a 10% second-weekend drop, making it the smallest decline for a non-holiday film.
 For 15 years, Twister held that record until it was surpassed by DreamWorks' Puss in Boots in 2011.
 By May 21, it reached the $100-million mark.
 Not too long after, the number-one spot was taken by Mission: Impossible, putting Twister into second place.
-Like its predecessor, the film also had the largest May opening weekend.
+Like its predecessor, the film had the largest May opening weekend.
 It went on to hold this record until 1997, when it was taken by The Lost World: Jurassic Park.
-As for Twister, it continued to stay in second place while beating out Dragonheart in its third weekend.
+As for Twister, it continued to stay in second place while beating out Dragonheart in its fourth weekend.
 When The Rock was released that June, the film was put into third place.
 It then approached $200 million by June 19, becoming the first film to do so since Forrest Gump.
 Twister fell into fifth place shortly after the releases of The Hunchback of Notre Dame and Eraser.
 After Independence Day was released in July, the film crossed over Ghostbusters to become the 13th-highest domestic grossing film of all time.
 It continued to dominate the box office, especially during the Summer Olympics in Atlanta, Georgia.